lilyosah/tech-knowledgebase/Rails Views.md

 Behaves the same as `session`
 - Can be a separate thing
 - Can only contain up to 4 KiB limit

+## Partials
+: a resuable chunk of a view
+- Might be in a different directory than the view it's featured in
+- Can access all controller variables of the view it's in but this is usually not done
+- File name is prefaced by `_`